valohai/docs/source/guides/private-github-repository.rst

 4. Add the private key to Valohai
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Find the :code:`my-project-deploy-key` file (without the :code:`.pub` extension) we generated before.
-It should contain multiple lines starting with :code:`-----BEGIN RSA PRIVATE KEY-----`.
+It should contain multiple lines starting with :code:`-----BEGIN RSA PRIVATE KEY-----`  or something similar.
 The contents of this file are the private key we'll be adding to Valohai.

 4.1 Go to repository settings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^